- Applying to Graduate Programs

 The CUNY Board of Trustee policy regarding submission of fraudulent documents in support of an application for admission can be found here

 - Foreign transcripts must be translated and evaluated by a Foreign Transcript Evaluation Agency.
-These agencies can be found at here.
 The evaluation and translation should be completed 8-10 weeks prior to the deadline.

 - Essay: Type a career objective essay of 500 words describing your intellectual and academic interests, accomplishments, and goals.
 If there is anything anomalous in your undergraduate record, please explain.
 Students applying to the Special Education program must submit an additional scholarly paper.
 The Counselor Education/School Counseling program requires five additional essays found in the Supplemental Program Requirements and Instructions Form.